CardSorting/DreamBeeSQL/README.md

 A: Absolutely not!
 Power users love NOORMME too.
 But unlike other tools, you don't need to be a database wizard to use it.
 That's the point.

 **Q: Do I need to learn Kysely to use NOORMME?**
 A: Nope!
 NOORMME auto-generates repositories for 90% of your needs.
 Only drop down to Kysely for complex queries.
 And when you do, you'll have full type safety.
+See the [Repository Pattern guide](./docs/noormme-docs/02-repository-pattern.md) for examples.

 **Q: Can I use this in production?**
 A: Yes!
 NOORMME is built on Kysely, which is battle-tested and production-ready.
 The automation layer just makes your life easier.
+See [Production Features](./docs/noormme-docs/04-production-features.md) for production implementation details.

 **Q: What if I already have a database?**
 A: Perfect!
 That's NOORMME's specialty.
 Point it at your existing SQLite database and it automatically discovers everything.
 No migration to a new ORM needed.
+For migrating from PostgreSQL, see our [Migration Guides](./docs/noormme-docs/migration-guides/).

 **Q: Is it really zero configuration?**
 A: For basic usage, yes!
 Just give it a database path.
 For advanced tuning, there are plenty of options - but you don't need them to get started.
+See [Configuration Reference](./docs/noormme-docs/06-configuration-reference.md) for all options.

 ---